 As a matter of fact, YouTube videos reach over 2.3 billion users per month.

 So if you want to make optimum use of YouTube to drive revenue and traffic, you need to be crystal clear about using YouTube Analytics and its key metrics.

-In this post we’ll dive deep into YouTube Analytics and how you can leverage its power in mastering your YouTube marketing campaign.
+In this article, we’ll dive deep into YouTube Analytics and how you can leverage its power in mastering your YouTube marketing campaign.

 So without further ado, let’s get started.

 Table of Contents